Elmo Patrick Sonnier: Trial and conviction

-During the trial, the brothers traded accusations as to who did the killings (under Louisiana law, any person who participates in the killing of another human being may be subject to the death penalty, but the extent of participation may be considered when imposing penalty).
+During the trial, the brothers traded accusations as to who did the killings (under Louisiana law, any person who participates in the killing of another human being may be subject to the death penalty, but the extent of participation may be considered when imposing the penalty).
 They were said to have been under the influence of drugs when they committed the crimes.

-In April 1978, Elmo was convicted of first-degree murder and sentenced to death.
-Eddie Sonnier was also found guilty of first-degree murder and sentenced to death.
+On April 25, 1978, both Elmo and Eddie Sonnier were convicted of first-degree murder and condemned to death.
 After their first appeal, the court reversed their death sentences due to procedural errors.
 New sentencing hearings were scheduled.
 During his brother's second penalty hearing, Eddie James Sonnier recanted his previous testimony, claiming that he was responsible for the killings, not his brother.
 He also sent a letter to Governor Edwin W. Edwards asserting the same position.

 The prosecution attacked the younger brother's credibility, establishing Elmo Sonnier's lead in the crimes and responsibility for the murders.
-The state of Louisiana again sentenced Elmo to death.
-Eddie Sonnier was sentenced to life in prison without the possibility of parole because he was a minor at the time of the crime.
+The state of Louisiana again sentenced Elmo to death, while Eddie Sonnier was sentenced to life imprisonment without the possibility of parole.